 Arguably, an affordable classic – .Some say that Minis are noisy (though later ones were better soundproofed), crude, cramped BUT huge fun to drive.
-They’re still cheap to run and easy to DIY

-Minis perky performance; the standard 1.3l would take you from 0 to 60 in a 1.3 takes just over 11 seconds on the way to a top speed of some 92mph, our mini with is upgrades delivers quite a bit more poke.
+Minis perky performance; the standard 1.3l would take you from 0 to 60 in a 1.3 takes just over 11 seconds on the way to a top speed of some 92mph, BUT our mini with is upgrades delivers quite a bit more poke.

-Internally the car has had discrete improvements with wood effect dash, wooden steering wheel and stainless steel door fittings.
+Internally the car has had tasteful improvements with wood effect dash, wooden steering wheel and stainless steel door fittings.
 Now an appreciating classic this car goes well, sounds great and brings a smile to the face of driver, passengers and on-lookers

 There is a significant file of parts and servicing that dates backs to 1993.
 This includes old MOTs dating back to 2007.
 This file needs to be viewed to be appreciated but below are some of the highlights.
 Clearly the car was subject to modernisation and discrete customisation from 1999 to 2012, with the majority of work in 2011